pcarbonn/xmtlib/src/doc.md

 # // LINK src/doc.md#_has_g_complexity

-A TU or UF query has G rows if it has as many rows as the corresponding G query.
+A query has G rows if it has as many rows as the cross-product of its free variables.
 A TU or UF view has an exclude iff its query has G rows.
+A finite G view has G complexity.
+An infinite does not.
-A G view has G complexity and does not have an exclude.
+A G view never has an exclude.

 The exclude is not added to the sql if there are no Ids in the G column.